junxit/us-congress-bills-115/metadata.md

 - 2017-01-04 — Introduced in House
 - 2017-01-04 — Introduced in House
 - 2017-01-04 — Referred to the House Committee on Energy and Commerce.
+- 2017-01-10 — Considered under suspension of the rules. (consideration: CR H268-270)
+- 2017-01-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+288.
+- 2017-01-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-10 — Mrs. Blackburn moved to suspend the rules and pass the bill.
+- 2017-01-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H268)
+- 2017-01-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H268)